 - Easy access to elevated spaces.
 Is one of your cat’s favorite things snuggling next to you on the bed for a good night’s slumber?
 Osteoarthritis does not need to interfere with this heartwarming activity.
 Installing a ramp or steps to your bed will allow you and your cat to continue with your snuggle fests and a good night’s sleep.
 Just make sure the ramp or steps are not too steep or slippery for your cat.

 The same can be done for your cat’s favorite elevated areas.
 If they have a treasured window perch where they like to watch the birds outside, place a ramp or steps to the perch so they can continue to take in the pursuits of wildlife that captures their eye.

-Slip-resistant surfaces.
-Since many cats with osteoarthritis have difficulty stabilizing themselves on slippery surfaces like vinyl, tile, or hardwood, adding slip-resistant surfaces to your home helps your cat feel more secure when walking.
+- Slip-resistant surfaces.
+Many cats with osteoarthritis have difficulty stabilizing themselves on slippery surfaces like vinyl, tile, or hardwood, so adding slip-resistant surfaces to your home helps your cat feel more secure when walking.
 Some common slip-resistant surfaces to add to your home are carpet treads on wood stairs, area rugs or runners, or even yoga mats.

 Cats suffering from muscle weakness and decreased coordination may drag their feet and get tripped up on rugs that curl up.
 To reduce this risk, you can put adhesive strips under the corners of a rug to make them lie flat and use a non-slip pad underneath to help them stay in place.